Thigh Braces

 Click the image to see it larger then back on your browser to come back here |

-Below is a picture of the desired shape which is basically an upside down hip pad.
-To achieve the fit sit in the boat and place the pad in place on the outdside of your knee and then trace with a heavy pen.
+To achieve the fit sit in the boat and place the pad in place on the outside of your knee and then trace with a heavy pen.
 Get out of the boat and glue in place on the side wall where your trace has indicated.
 Then sand for a fine tuned fit.